jojorb/csv_gspread/readme.md

 - Google API with service account private key
 - Panda
-- add color tab on spreadsheet from hex color
+- Add color tab on spreadsheet from hex color
+- Bypass the raws data limitations from spreadsheet

 ## Install